e-dant/watcher/README.md

 # Watcher

-An arbitrary path watcher.
+An arbitrary filesystem event watcher which is:

-*Watcher* is primarily:

 - simple
 - efficient